Updated: 26 January 2005

 write a histogram of colors in the input file to Standard Error.

-You cannot generate an alpha mask if the Palm Bitmap has a
+You cannot generate a transparency mask if the Palm Bitmap has a

 transparent color.
 However, you can still do this with